PhD in Comparative Literature

 All three topics are evaluated by both written and oral examination.
 Successful completion of this examination allows the candidate to proceed to the dissertation.

 The Written Examination is a take-home exam.
 Students write three essays, one on each topic (2500-3300 words each), within a seven-day period agreed upon by the committee.
 Questions are released to the student at 9 AM on day 1 by the Committee Chair and the essays are returned by the student to the whole committee via email by 5 PM on day 7.
+Note that late exam submissions will not be accepted and will result in a failing grade.
+Should an emergency arise, the student should contact the Chair and GPD immediately.

 At the conclusion of the oral examination, the Committee meets behind closed doors and takes a vote to determine whether the candidate has passed or failed.
 The Committee Chair makes known to the candidate the decision immediately after the examiners have conferred at the conclusion of the oral exam.
 The Committee Chair, at that time, provides the candidate with an explanation of the Committee’s decision.
 In the event of a negative decision by the examiners, the student’s committee consults with the Graduate Program Director during the week following the examination.
 The Graduate Program Director thereupon informs the student either that permission to take the examination a second and final time has been granted, or that termination of graduate studies is advised.